On the anticyclotomic Iwasawa theory of rational elliptic curves at Eisenstein primes: Proof of Theorem and Theorem

 where \begin{itemize} \item $P\in E(K)$ is any point of infinite order, \item $\log_{\omega_E}:E(K_v)_{/{\rm tors}}\rightarrow\bZ_p$ is the formal group logarithm associated to a N\'{e}ron differential $\omega_E$, \item $[E(K):\Z\cdot P]_p$ denotes the $p$-part of the index $[E(K):\Z\cdot P]$, \item $c_w^{}(E/K)_p$ is the $p$-part of the Tamagawa number of $E/K_w$. \end{itemize} \end{theorem}

-\begin{proof} This follows from the combination of Theorem~3.3.1 and equation (3.5.d) in \cite[(3.5.d)]{jsw}, noting that the arguments in the proof of those results apply without change with the $G_K$-irreducibility of $E[p]$ assumed in \emph{loc.cit.} replaced by the weaker hypothesis that $E(K)[p]=0$. \end{proof}
+\begin{proof} This follows from the combination of Theorem~3.3.1 and equation (3.5.d) in \cite[(3.5.d)]{jsw}, noting that the arguments in the proof of those results apply without change with the $G_K$-irreducibility of $E[p]$ assumed in \emph{loc.\,cit.} replaced by the weaker hypothesis that $E(K)[p]=0$, {which is implied by the hypothesis $E(\bQ_p)[p]=0$ since $p$ splits in $K$}. \end{proof}